Santa Barbara County, California: Cannabis

 While the grow operations are outside the city limits of Carpinteria, city residents have complained about the smell of odor-intense terpenes given off by cannabis plants.
 The county contracts with a private industrial hygienist to ensure odor pollution is not occurring.
 The Sheriff's Department has a Cannabis Compliance Team that conducts background checks on cannabis growers and their employees and carries out raids on illegal operations.

 A report in 2022 to the Board of Supervisors had 79 cannabis operations operating in the county.
+The county has a 1,575 acre on outdoor cannabis.

 Education

 There are 20 independent school districts in Santa Barbara County, and the Santa Barbara County Education Office serves as an intermediate agency between those districts and the California Department of Education.
 During the 2013 school year, 67,701 students were enrolled in Santa Barbara County schools, kindergarten through grade 12.

 There are also a number of private schools in the county.
 The Los Angeles Archdiocese operates two Catholic high schools and several elementary schools.